Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 The validation has pretty much not changed except for one validator which required some rewriting, the unique validator.

 Basically the `CUniqueValidator` is retro-fitted to work for MongoDB so the call to the validator is the same but you must take into account that the name of the validator is now `EMongoUniqueValidator`.

 ## Subdocuments

-Subdocuments are mostly not automatically supported by this extension.
-There a couple of reasons, firstly due to performance - to automate subdocument usage requires a lot of loaded class space to handle different types and quite a few eager loaded classes to store the formed subdocuments in.
-The other main reason is that whenever, in any project I have done, tried to automate subdocuments through active record it has always resulted in me actually ditching it and doing the process manually.
+Subdocuments are, mostly, not automatically supported by this extension.
+There a couple of reasons, firstly due to performance - automating subdocument usage requires a lot of loaded classes to handle different subdocuments and their validation.

+The other main reason is that, in any project I have done, whenever I tried to automate subdocuments through active record it has always resulted in me actually ditching it and doing the process manually.
 It has been proven many times that you rarely actually want automated subdocuments and normally you want greater control over their storage than this extension could provide.

-So that is a brief understanding of the rationale behind the idea to ditch automatic subdocument handling and preperation within the active record.
+So that is a brief understanding of the rationale behind the idea to ditch automatic subdocument handling within the active record.

-This does not mean you cannot embed subdocument classes at all, when saving the active record will iterate the document and attempt to strip and `EMongoModel` or `EMongoDocument` classes that have sprung up.
+This does not mean you cannot embed subdocument classes at all, when saving, the active record will iterate the document and attempt to strip any `EMongoModel` or `EMongoDocument` classes that have sprung up.

-This all aside, there is a provided subdocument validator and technically it can even accept multi level nesting.
+This all aside, is a subdocument validator and technically it can even accept multi-level nesting.
 Please bare in mind, though, that it will cause repitition for every level you use it on.
 This WILL have a performance implication on your application.

 An example of using an array based subdocument is: